wvchallenges/se-challenge-payroll/README.md

 ### Documentation:

-Please delete this `README.md` and create a new one to add:
+Please commit the following to this `README.md`:

 1. Instructions on how to build/run your application
 1. Answers to the following questions: